-Conference, suspension (1-10 days)

-Possible expulsion (expulsion is mandatory if the weapon constitutes a "dangerous" weapon as defined by Michigan law.)

-17. Possession, concealment, sale, bartering, delivery, use, soliciting for, or being under the influence of alcohol and/or other drugs, to include inhalants and look-a-likes (including salvia) or intention to do any of the preceding.

-A. Possession, concealment, use or under the influence of:

-1st offense: 1-10 day suspension and possible expulsion depending on amount and version; contact local police

-2nd offense: 10-day suspension and possible expulsion; contact local police.

-B. Sale/purchase, bartering, delivery, or intent to do any of the preceding: 1st offense: 10-day suspension and recommendation for expulsion; contact local police.

-18. Possession of Devices and/or Apparatuses designed for and/or associated with use of controlled substances e.g. to include but not limited to a marijuana pipe, roach clip, rolling papers, hypodermic needles, devices used to inhale controlled substances.
+- i.
+Conference, suspension (1-10 days) - ii.
+Possible expulsion (expulsion is mandatory if the weapon constitutes a "dangerous" weapon as defined by Michigan law.) - 21.
+Possession, concealment, sale, bartering, delivery, use, soliciting for, or being under the influence of alcohol and/or other drugs, to include inhalants and look-a-likes (including salvia) or intention to do any of the preceding. - a.
+Possession, concealment, use or under the influence of: - 1st offense: 1-10 day suspension and possible expulsion depending on amount and version; contact local police - 2nd offense: 10-day suspension and possible expulsion; contact local police. - b.
+Sale/purchase, bartering, delivery, or intent to do any of the preceding: - 1st offense: 10-day suspension and recommendation for expulsion; contact local police. - 22.
+Possession of Devices and/or Apparatuses designed for and/or associated with use of controlled substances e.g. to include but not limited to a marijuana pipe, roach clip, rolling papers, hypodermic needles, devices used to inhale controlled substances.
 Conference, suspension (1-10 days), possible expulsion.

-19. Possession of cigarettes, e-cigarettes, vaporizers or other tobacco products and/or lighters on school property

-All students will be ticketed by the local police agencies.

-1st offense: Saturday School or 1 day suspension

-2nd offense: 1 day suspension 3rd offense: 2 days suspension

-Additional offenses: suspension 3 days each.
+Inform local police in serious cases.

-20. Smoking, including tobacco/e-cigarettes, vaporizers, chewing tobacco, on campus, bus or in the buildings.
+23. Smoking or possession, including tobacco/e-cigarettes, vaporizers, chewing tobacco, on campus, bus or in the buildings.

 Fremont High School is complying with the State of Michigan Law which disallows the use of tobacco on public school grounds.
-All students will be ticketed by the local police agencies.

-1st offense: confiscation and 3 day suspension 2nd offense: confiscation and 5 day suspension

-3rd offense: confiscation and 10 day suspension with referral for expulsion
+- All students will be ticketed by the local police agencies. - 1st offense: confiscation and 3 day suspension - 2nd offense: confiscation and 5 day suspension - 3rd offense: confiscation and 10 day suspension with referral for expulsion a.
+1-10 day suspension and possible expulsion

+24. Disruptive Behavior

-21. Disruptive Behavior - All behaviors or actions that constitute a disruption to the learning environment at school, including, but not limited to classroom behavior, hallway behavior, cafeteria behavior and food fights.
+All behaviors or actions that constitute a disruption to the learning environment at school, including, but not limited to classroom behavior, hallway behavior, cafeteria behavior and food fights.
 This also includes inappropriate unsportsmanlike behavior at all sporting events, whether at home or away.